Ironeer/lingueeApi/README.md

 # lingueeApi
-An Java Api to get translations from www.linguee.de
+A small Java Api to get translations from www.linguee.de

 Terms and Conditions